Virtual Reflections on a Dynamic 2D Eye Model Improve Spatial Reference Identification: Discussion

 \subsection{Mental state transparency}

-Differential emotional responses to seeing oneself in the mirror have been described before~\citep{Mulkens2009,Barnier2019,Ypsilanti2020} and could account for some variability in user experience.
-Another factor that may contribute to a negative sense of being observed is an attribution of judgment or malevolence to the observing entity.
-Because we were mainly interested in the mirror eyes' utility for improving spatial ocular referencing we tried to keep the expression of the eye model itself neutral.
-However, we cannot rule out that individual users may attribute diverse mental states to the agent driving an eye model.
-This highlights further potential in the utilization of augmented eye models such as the mirror eyes.
+Differential emotional responses to seeing oneself in the mirror have been described before~\cite{Mulkens2009,Barnier2019,Ypsilanti2020} and could account for some variability in user experience.
+Another factor that may contribute to an adverse sense of being observed is an attribution of judgment or malevolence to the observing entity.
+Because we were mainly interested in the \mirroreyes' utility for improving spatial ocular referencing, we kept the expression of the eye model neutral.
+However, we cannot rule out the possibility that individual users may attribute diverse mental states or personalities~\cite{Luo2019roboticeyespersonality} to the agent driving an eye model.
+Close associations between eyes and mental states may impair some interaction scenarios, but also highlight further potential in the utilization of augmented eye models such as the \mirroreyes.

-Eyes are often labeled as windows to the mind.
-Here we only used them to convey spatial attention but human ocular behavior can also reflect other mental states.
-A transfer of ocular behavior that conveys specific mental states to eye models, e.g., to counteract false associations, has already been demonstrated.
-For example, carefully crafted eye-gazing behaviors, when integrated with external information in avatars or virtual characters, have been used in virtual reality settings to subtly convey cognitive states and enhance social presence~\citep{Faloutsos2001,tao2023embodying,Ruhland2015}.
-Moreover, when paired with nonverbal cues like gestures and facial expressions, gaze inference models show great promise in human-computer interaction applications \citep{yamashita2024personality, gomez2021developing}.
-These models also have the potential to express an agent's personality traits \citep{yamashita2024personality} and emotional states, such as fear and anxiety \citep{oliveira2024differential}.
+Often described as windows to the mind, the eyes can reflect a larger set of mental states than just spatial attention.
+For instance, carefully designed gaze patterns, especially when integrated with contextual information in avatars or virtual agents, have been used in VR to subtly convey cognitive states and enhance social presence~\cite{tao2023embodying,Ruhland2015}.
+Moreover, when combined with non-verbal cues such as gestures and facial expressions, gaze inference models show great promise in human-computer interaction applications \cite{yamashita2024personality, gomez2021developing}, and can also be used to express personality traits~\cite{yamashita2024personality} or emotional states like fear and anxiety~\cite{oliveira2024differential}.
+Nevertheless, close associations between eyes and mental states may also limit possible applications.